Chandan-IITI/Analysis-of-Twin-SVM-on-44-binary-datasets/README.md

 # Analysis-of-Twin-SVM-on-44-Binary-datasets

-Code belongs to the paper: "Comprehensive Evaluation of Twin SVM based Classifiers on UCI Datasets"
+Code belongs to the paper: "Comprehensive Evaluation of Twin SVM based Classifiers on UCI Datasets", (Accepted in Applied Soft Computing)

 This repository provides code for binary datasets.
 For multi-class datasets, go to the following repository: https://github.com/Chandan-IITI/Analysis-of-Twin-SVM-on-46-multi_class-datasets